smguilia/overview-1/whats-new/index.md

 {: #enterprise-catalog-filter}
 New as of: 01 May 2020

 You can now use filters to customize which products in the {{site.data.keyword.Bluemix_notm}} catalog are available in accounts within an enterprise hierarchy.
 Filters that are set at a parent account level apply to all child account groups and accounts.
-For more information, see [Customizing your private catalogs](/docs/account?topic=account-restrict-by-user).
+For more information, see [Managing products for an {{site.data.keyword.Bluemix_notm}} enterprise](/docs/account?topic=account-catalog-enterprise-restrict).

 ### Unified notifications experience
 {: #unified-notifications-experience}